SsinghBh/TradeDataFeed/README.md

 + INFLUXDB_BUCKET_NAME: The name of the InfluxDB bucket to store data.
 + INFLUXDB_ORG: The InfluxDB organization name.
 + INFLUXDB_URL: The URL of the InfluxDB instance.
++ INFLUX_DB_TOKEN: InfluxDB access token to communicate.
-+ API_FETCH_TOKEN_URL: The URL endpoint to fetch the API token.
++ API_FETCH_TOKEN: The GET url endpoint to fetch the API token.
+The response should be in the following format:
+    ```json
+    {"access_token" : access_token}
+    ```
++ ACCESS_TOKEN: access token which is obtained after authentication with upston.
+Refer to [this](https://upstox.com/developer/api-documentation/authentication).
+It is reset everyday at 3 'o clock at night so, a new container has to be run everyday if this argument is passed.
+For automation, use `API_FETCH_TOKEN` which can make this process of fetching access token dynamic and some other application (authentication service) can daily fetch the access token.
+Either provide this or `API_FETCH_TOKEN`, not both.
-+ INSTRUMENT_KEYS_LIST_URL: The URL endpoint to get the list of instrument keys.
++ GET_INSTRUMENTS_URL: The URL endpoint to get the list of instrument keys.
++ INSTRUMENTS_LIST: Comma separated list of instruments (instrument_key or instrument_token).
-+ DATA_FEED_UPDATE_INFORM_URL: The URL endpoint to inform about data feed updates.
++ DATA_FEED_UPDATE_INFORM_URL: The POST url endpoint to inform about data feed updates.
++ NOTIFICATION_SLEEP_TIME: Duration in seconds after which notification is sent to notification endpoint given the data has arrived and pushed to DB.
+Default to 60.
++ NOTIFICATION_WAIT_TIME: In case of failure to push data to DB (DB not online or network error), a retry logic of this duration is implemented to push data to DB.
+Default to 50.

 ## Additional Notes